fury-gl/fury/docs/source/posts/2022/2022-07-20-week-7-praneeth.rst

     :width: 400
     :align: center

 I also tried to implement a freehand drawing mode by adding ``Disk2D`` as points.
-But as you can see there are many flaws in this.
+But as you can see below, there are many flaws in this.

 - First of all, we add many ``Disk2D`` objects which make it memory consuming process.
 - If the mouse moves very fast then we can see the gaps between two points.